top of page

 Issue

-To control inflation, the Federal Reserve adjusts the prime interest rate that banks use as a basis for their lending.
-The higher that the prime interest rate is raised, the greater impediment is for consumer spending, which in turn, lowers the risk of inflation.
+To control inflation, the Federal Reserve adjusts the prime interest rate that commercial banks use as a basis for their lending.
+The higher the prime interest rate, the greater impediment exists for consumer spending which, in turn, lowers the risk of inflation.

 However, this approach is problematic in that it only affects a consumer's credit line and

-has little to no effect on those who don't take out loans for purchases.
-Another issue is that it typically takes several months for the new interest rate to take effect upon the nation's economy, and something a bit faster would be preferred to control inflation.
+has little effect on those who don't take out loans for purchases.
+Another concern is that it typically takes several months for the new interest rate to take effect on the nation's economy and something more timely would be preferred in order to control inflation.

 Solution

-Instead of changing the prime interest rate for lending, a better means of controlling inflation would be to consider an adjustable inflationary tax on all goods and services.
+Instead of using the bank's prime interest rate in this manner, a better means of controlling inflation would be to impose an inflationary tax on all goods and services.

-An advantage of an inflationary tax policy is that it offers a more direct and effective means of controlling inflation since it applies to all consumers, regardless if they use credit or cash for their purchases.
-An inflationary tax would also have a more immediate impact upon the nation's economy rather than waiting several months for the adjustment to take effect.
+An inflationary tax would offer an effective means to control inflation since it applies to all consumers, regardless if they use credit or cash for their purchases.
+An inflationary tax would also have a more immediate impact on the nation's economy rather than waiting several months for the adjustment to take effect.

-By having a separate means of controlling inflation in this manner
+By having a separate means to control inflation than adjusting interest rates

-, the nation's economy will advance at a moderate pace while inflation is kept at a minimum through the new policy.
+, the nation's economy may advance at a more moderate and healthy pace, while inflation is kept at a minimum through the new policy.

 bottom of page